 Plugin Alliance (Updated 20th Dec)

-Plugin Alliance have emailed their users with this statement...
+Plugin Alliance has emailed their users with this statement...

 We’re very pleased to announce that with today’s release of version 4.4.1 of the All Bundle, all 73 plugins in the Alliance stable are now fully Sierra compatible, supporting Mac OS versions 10.8 through 10.12.
 All current versions of every product have been updated; whether you download directly from our product pages, or use our new Installation Manager application, you can grab your Sierra compatible versions now.